MicrosoftDocs/architecture-center/docs/operator-guides/aks/aks-upgrade-practices.md

 - Utilizing a Blue/Green update strategy instead of in-place eliminates any impact to cluster performance, but brings extra cost and complexity.
 - Regardless of your upgrade/patching strategy it's important to have a robust testing/validation process for your cluster.
 Patch/Upgrade lower environments first, and perform a post maintenance validation where you check [cluster](azure/architecture/operator-guides/aks/aks-triage-cluster-health), [node](/azure/architecture/operator-guides/aks/aks-triage-node-health), [deployment](/azure/architecture/operator-guides/aks/aks-triage-deployment), and application health.

-#### Cluster workload best practices
+#### AKS workload best practices

 To ensure the smooth operation of your AKS cluster during maintenance events, follow these best practices:

 - **Define Pod Disruption Budgets (PDBs).** Setting up [Pod Disruption Budgets](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) for your deployments is essential.
 PDBs enforce a minimum number of available application replicas, ensuring continuous functionality during [disruption events](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/).
 Pod Disruption Budgets help maintain the stability of your cluster during maintenance or node failures.
   - :warning: A misconfiguration of Pod Disruption Budgets could block the upgrade process as the Kubernetes API prevents the necessary cordon and drain that occurs with a rolling node image upgrade.
 Alternatively, if too many pods are moved simultaneously an application outage could occur.
 PDB configuration mitigates this risk.
 - **Check available compute and network limits.**  Verify the available compute and network limits in your Azure subscription via the [quota page](/azure/quotas/view-quotas) in Azure portal, or by using the [az quota](/cli/azure/quota/usage?view=azure-cli-latest#az-quota-usage-list&preserve-view=true) command.
 Check compute and network resources especially VM vCPUs for your nodes, number of virtual machines and virtual machine scale sets.
 If you're nearing a limit place a quota increase request prior to upgrade processes.
-- **Check available IP space in node subnets.** During update events extra nodes are created (surge) and pods are moved to these new nodes in your cluster.
+- **Check available IP space in node subnets.** During update events, extra nodes are created (surge) and pods are moved to these new nodes in your cluster.
 It's important that you monitor the IP address space in your node subnets to ensure there's sufficient address space for these changes to occur.
 Different Kubernetes [network configurations](azure/aks/concepts-network#azure-virtual-networks) have different IP requirements.
-As a starting point, review the following considerations :
+As a starting point, review the following considerations:
   - During an upgrade, the number of node IPs increase in relation to your surge value (minimum surge value is 1)
   - Azure CNI based clusters assign individual pods IP addresses so it's important that there's sufficient IP space for pod movement.
   - Your cluster continues to operate during upgrades, ensure that there's enough IP space left to allow node scaling (if enabled)